pselm/signals/README.md

 #### Access and accesor function

-Acces is via the expected `record.x`.
+Access is via the expected `record.x`.

 There are also polymorphic accessor functions like Elm's, but instead of `.x` you use `_.x` (which is kind of logical, if you think about it).
 If you were to